JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 The `value` of the `name` key matches the first portion of the Theme description `[themeName].theme.json` file name.
 The `value` of `name` is displayed in the [Theme](https://www.jetbrains.com/help/idea/settings-appearance.html)  _Preferences_ dropdown when the UI Theme's plugin is installed in the IDE.
 The value of the `author` key is by default empty.
+The `editorScheme` section will be addressed in [Adding a Custom Editor Scheme](themes_extras.md#adding-a-custom-editor-scheme)
 The `ui` section will be addressed in [Customizing UI Control Colors](themes_customize.md#customizing-ui-controls).

 The Wizard also creates a `themeProvider` declaration in the `<extensions>` section of the plugin's `plugin.xml` file.